uraimov92cnu/Thesis_project/README.md

 One of my side projects for multioutput Convolutional Neural Networks based on Age, Gender and Race prediction model.
 The model is conducted on [PyTorch](https://pytorch.org/) to classify both age ang gender.
 I made a model project with pre-trained model [DenseNet.](https://arxiv.org/abs/1608.06993)

+###### If you want to read about the proposed model in full, you can access it through the link below.
+[My paper](https://koreascience.kr/article/JAKO202209464471634.pdf)

 ### Prerequisites
 Thinks you have to install or installed on your working machine:
 - Python